Facing stigma and shame, wives of ISIS militants try to start over

 While the government has not tracked the number of ISIS-related divorces, there has been a notable uptick in applications in Sunni Muslim regions such as Anbar and Nineveh where the group was strong, Jassem added.

-Umaima said her husband Awad's transformation came in 2010, after Iraqi security forces accused his brother of being a militant and fatally tortured him.
+Umaima said her husband's transformation came in 2010, after Iraqi security forces accused his brother of being a militant and fatally tortured him.

 "My husband got mad and he swore he would take revenge on his brother's killers," Umaima told NBC News in a phone interview from Fallujah.
 Like other women NBC News spoke to, Umaima asked to be identified by only her first name out of fear of being stigmatized.

-Awad joined ISIS after it swept across Iraq in 2014, according to Umaima.
+Her husband, Awad, joined ISIS after it swept across Iraq in 2014, Umaima said.
 He was later arrested and faces life in prison or a death sentence if convicted.

-Despite the emotional hardship, Umaima said divorce is better than the alternative.
+Despite the emotional hardship, Umaima, 41, said divorce is better than the alternative.

-"Being the wife of a terrorist is not honoring me or my family and it is not going to honor my kids," the 41-year-old said.
+"Being the wife of a terrorist is not honoring me or my family and it is not going to honor my kids," she said.

 While some conservative Sunni Muslim communities, including those where the women in this story live, are not in favor of divorce, it is accepted by many in Iraq and is not considered a sin under Islam.
 Both men and women can apply for divorce through the courts.